fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

 The backend components import Python modules from one another.
 Therefore, the locations of these modules need to be on your $PYTHONPATH.
 Use the virtualenvwrapper [add2virtual](http://virtualenvwrapper.readthedocs.org/en/latest/command_ref.html#path-management "virtualenvwrapper path management") shortcut to add them:

-        $ add2virtualenv [location of your code]/data-act-core
-        $ add2virtualenv [location of your code]/data-act-broker
-        $ add2virtualenv [location of your code]/data-act-validator
+        $ add2virtualenv [location of your code]/data-act-broker-backend

 ### Create Broker Config File

 Before running the broker, you'll need to provide a few configuration options.
 Use the provided sample config file as a starting point:

-1. Navigate to the location of the data-act-core code.
+1. Navigate to the location of the data-act-broker-backend code.
-2. From the `data-act-core` directory, go to `dataactcore` and open the file called `config_example.yml` in a text editor.
+2. From the `data-act-broker-backend` directory, go to `dataactcore` and open the file called `config_example.yml` in a text editor.
 3. Save `config_example.yml` as `config.yml`.
 4. Update the values in `config.yml` as appropriate for your environment.
 In many cases the default values will work just fine.
 The most important config values to change when getting started are: